-Figure 6-24 Audio Settings
+Figure 6-22 Audio Settings

 - 2. Configure the following settings. - Audio Encoding: G.722.1, G.711ulaw, G.711alaw, MP2L2, G.726 and PCM are selectable. - Audio Input: When an intercom is connected to the camera, you need to set this option to LineIn.
-When a microphone is connected to the camera, you need to set this option to MicIn. - Audio Stream Bitrate: When the Audio Encoding is selected as MP2L2, you can configure the Audio Stream Bitrate in the dropdown list.
+When a microphone is connected to the camera, you need to set this option to MicIn. - Mute During Pan/Tilt: For certain camera models, when you select MicIn as audio input, enable the function to mute the microphone when the camera is performing pan/tilt operation. - Audio Stream Bitrate: When the Audio Encoding is selected as MP2L2, you can configure the Audio Stream Bitrate in the dropdown list.
 The greater the value is, the better the audio quality will be. - Sampling Rate: When the Audio Encoding is selected as MP2L2 or PCM, you can configure the Sampling Rate in the dropdown list.
 The greater the value is, the better the audio quality will be. - Input Volume: Slide the bar to turn up/down the volume. - Audio Output: Close, LineOut and Built-in Speaker are selectable.
 If Close is selected, related audio playing function is disabled, for example the audible warning of linkage method.
 Select LineOut for connected external speaker and Built-in Speaker for the built-in speaker the device has. - Output Volume: Slide the bar to turn up/down the volume.